Steubenville High School rape case: Trial and sentencing

-On March17, 2013, Judge Thomas Lipps tried Mays and Richmond as juveniles and adjudicated them "delinquent beyond reasonable doubt", the juvenile equivalent of a guilty verdict.
+On March17, 2013, Judge Thomas Lipps tried Mays and Richmond as juveniles and adjudicated them "delinquent beyond reasonable doubt", the juvenile equivalent of a guilty verdict, finding that they had used their fingers to digitally penetrate the victim's vagina and that it was impossible for the incapacitated girl to have given consent.
 Each defendant received a mandated minimum sentence, with the possibility of remaining in juvenile detention until age 21.
 The judge set a minimum sentence of one year for Richmond, who was found guilty of penetrating the girl while she was unconscious.
 Mays, who was found guilty of penetrating the girl while she was unconscious and disseminating pornographic pictures of her, was given a minimum sentence of two years.
 Because the girl was a minor, Mays was charged with and convicted of the dissemination of child pornography, which is the reason for his additional year in juvenile detention.
 Initially, it was reported that whether or not Mays and Richmond will be added to the sex offender registry would depend on a future hearing to evaluate their behavior once they had turned 21.
 However, both were classified "Tier II" (medium) offenders.
 Ma'lik Richmond was released from detention on January5, 2014.
 Trent Mays was released in January 2015.
 As of 2018, it was reported that Mays was not listed on the sex offender registry, and that Mays had been accepted to play football for Central State University, while Richmond played for Youngstown State, following a decision to remove him from the team in response to a public petition, and a lawsuit to overturn that decision.